Business Information Systems (BBus Honours degree)

 Some students who apply to MTU Cork courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
 For such applicants, MTU Cork offers a second chance to reach the required entry standard through a MTU Cork Mathematics Exam.
 This second chance facility allows applicants (depending on their results in the MTU Cork Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard, and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.
 Please click here for more information.

-Formal work placement (minimum 15 weeks) is an integral element of the course and takes place in Year 3.
+Formal work placement (minimum of 15 weeks) is an integral element of the course and takes place in Year 3.
 It will involve a set of agreed objectives for your placement, as well as the assistance of a supervisor on site and a member of the academic staff at MTU.

 Leaving Cert Subjects: